Taking regular backups of your files is a really good habit.

 - Copywhiz Window will open.
 Click on ‘Advanced Settings’ button and select “Automatically identify & paste only new or modified files” and click ‘OK’:

-- Click on “Paste Now” and your files will be copied instantly.
+- Click on “Paste Now,” and your files copy instantly.
 You can click on “Paste later” so that your files will be scheduled for copying later.
 Useful for backups.

 That’s it.
 Incremental backups is very straightforward using Copywhiz.